 Part V: A Socratic Perspective on The Examined Life: Toward a Human Consensus on The Art of Living,

 Part V is the conclusion of the "Philosophical Foundations" portion of the essay.
-It demonstrates that the principles of parts I through IV constitute a universal human philosophy that is described in terms of very basic culture and world view independent human truths.
-Living the examined life expresses all the fundamentals of education and life that are absolutely necessary for successful education and living.
-The writing style in Part V will shift to a greater simplicity.
-It can be read independently from parts I through IV.
-Part V is the essential practical fruit of the "Philosophical Foundations" portion of this essay.
+It translates the language of principles from Parts I through IV into simple common language.
+Part V can be read independently from parts I through IV since Part V is the essential practical fruit of the "Philosophical Foundations" portion of this essay.
 This take on the examined life maintains that its foundation is composed of things people already know, which consciously or unconsciously underlay their world views.
-Like my artistic criticism of Steiner's book, which was based on years of artistic experience, this is my attempt at an artistic criticism of Plato's presentation of Socrates in the dialogues of Plato, which uses Plato's theory of anamnesis (knowledge as recollection) as its focus.
+Part V could also be read as a criticism of Plato's theory of anamnesis.
 It is not in remembering just any knowledge (such as the geometry experiment in Meno), but in bringing into remembrance basic self knowledge that does the trick.
-The language used to describe this attempts to lead the reader to experience new knowing as an act of recollection.
+The living repetition of embracing and recalling that which we already know of ourselves is a powerful resource in living well and the heart of living an examined life.
 The nature of this knowing of self is very different from Plato's theoretical obsessions.
 The most succinct summary of the philosophical foundations portion of this essay is: "The principles that underlay the living of an examined life are the fundamentals of education".

 Part VI, Envisioning the Examined Life, explores the first direction of research involving the creation of new types of Socratic exercises that do not depend on the dialogues of Plato for their form, yet retain the important character developing Socratic dynamics.
 The example provided is a method to encourage a Socratic envisioning of personal development.
 The purpose is to help students develop their own personal vision of living the examined life.
 The concept of the 'Hero' is used as a focus to help students envision their better self.